 Application Level Firewall – These firewall plugins examine the traffic once it reaches your server but before loading most WordPress scripts.
 This method is not as efficient because a brute force attack can still affect your server load.

-DNS Level Website Firewall – These firewall route your website traffic through their cloud proxy servers.
+DNS Level Website Firewall – These firewalls route your website traffic through their cloud proxy servers.
 This allows them to only send genuine traffic to your main web hosting server while giving a boost to your WordPress speed and performance.

 We recommend using Sucuri.
 It is the industry leader in website security and the best WordPress firewall in the market.
 Since it’s a DNS level website firewall, it means all your website traffic goes through their proxy where bad traffic is filtered out.

 2. Install WordPress Updates

 Some common brute force attacks actively target known vulnerabilities in older versions of WordPress, popular WordPress plugins, or themes.

 WordPress core and most popular WordPress plugins are open source, and vulnerabilities are often fixed very quickly with an update.
 However, if you fail to install updates, then you leave your website vulnerable to those old threats.